Professional Association of Diving Instructors

 The Professional Association of Diving Instructors (PADI) is a recreational diving membership and diver training organization founded in 1966 by John Cronin and Ralph Erickson.
-PADI courses range from entry level to relatively advanced recreational diver certification, several specialized diving skills courses, usually connected with specific equipment or conditions, some diving related informational courses and a range of recreational diving instructor certifications.
+PADI courses range from entry level to advanced recreational diver certification.
+Further, they provide several diving skills courses connected with specific equipment or conditions, some diving related informational courses and a range of recreational diving instructor certifications.

 They also offer various technical diving courses.
-As of 2022, PADI is reported to have issued 29 million scuba certifications.
+As of 2020, PADI claims to have issued 28 million scuba certifications.
+The levels are not specified and may include minor specialisations.
+Some of the certifications align with WRSTC and ISO standards, and these are recognised worldwide.
+Some other certification is unique to PADI and has no equivalence anywhere, or may be part of other agencies' standards for certification for more general diving skill levels.